-Unfortunately, this is an all too common reality for today’s farmer.
-However, Iowa native and Rantizo CEO Michael Ott believes his company and its product have the solution to these problems.
+This is an all too common reality for today’s farmer.
+Fortunately, Iowa native and Rantizo CEO Michael Ott believes his company and its product have the solution to these problems.

 Founded by Ott in 2018 and based in Iowa City, Rantizo is the first and only company approved for drone spraying in five Midwestern states: Iowa, Wisconsin, Illinois, Minnesota and Nebraska.
 Through an easy-to-use platform and pre-programmed autonomous flight, the company spreads both liquid and solid solutions right where they need to go, when they need to be there.

 Ott’s company is an example of how the agriculture industry is evolving through innovative technology.
-With Rantizo, Ott offers a way to use modern technology to help farmers become more efficient and deliver better, healthier food to the world’s ever-growing population.
+Rantizo's services offer a way for modern technology to help farmers become more efficient and deliver better, healthier food to the world’s ever-growing population.

 Ott adds that the use of drones can have a positive impact on the environment.
 “Not only is it wasteful to spray chemicals where they aren’t needed, it also causes chemical run off, over spray and drift.
 Our product applies chemicals quickly, easily and right where they are needed,” he said.

 Rantizo accomplishes this through technology in the form of an octocopter drone weighing 55 pounds.
 Each drone is equipped with a 14-foot spray boom that can spray more than 100 acres, or roughly 75 football fields, of crops in a single day.
-Ott’s product is also a cost-competitive solution for farmers as the price for complete Rantizo systems range from $20,000 to $25,000, one-twentieth the cost of a traditional ground rig used for spraying.
+Rantizo's systems really exemplify the practice of precision agriculture.

 Ott, who grew up in Dyersville, has an undergraduate degree from Simpson College in Indianola and a master’s degree in chemistry from the University of Iowa.
 He believes the Hawkeye state was the perfect place for him to start his business.
 “Although I’ve traveled a lot, home for me has always been Iowa,” he said.
 “Iowans are good people, nice, honest and straight forward.
 We do what we are supposed to do and take care of business.”